Accenture/openathon-2019-angular/lab-05/README.md

     <img src="./resources/logged-in.png" width="450">
 </p>

-We will work in the toolbar component.
+We will work on the toolbar component.
 The tricky part here is to know from the toolbar when the user changes the status between logged in and logged out.

-Luckily Angular give us the lifecycle hooks.
-Lifecycle hooks are methods which allow us act in different moments of the component’s life.
+Luckily Angular gives us the lifecycle hooks.
+Lifecycle hooks are methods that allow us to act in different moments of the component’s life.

 These moments can be for example the component creation, the rendering, the destruction, when the data-bound change...
-For each moment Angular give us a method like *ngInit*, *ngDestroy*, *ngDoCheck*...
+For each moment Angular gives us a method like *ngInit*, *ngDestroy*, *ngDoCheck*...

-We aren't going to enter in more deeply explanations but since we want to know when the user do something outside of our component we will use *ngDoCheck* hook "to detect and act upon changes that Angular doesn't catch on its own" (as say Angular docs), that is, all other changes that the other hooks don't are aware.
+We aren't going to enter in more deeply explanations but since we want to know when the user does something outside of our component we will use *ngDoCheck* hook "to detect and act upon changes that Angular doesn't catch on its own" (as say Angular docs), that is, all other changes that the other hooks don't are aware.

 The *toolbar.component.ts* component will be: